-The Metabolism Unit, with 9 faculty members, fellowship trainees, and a staff of over 20 is located in 2800 square feet of newly renovated office space in Charles River Park, adjacent to the Massachusetts General Hospital.
-Faculty members and collaborators have a broad array of expertise ranging from neuroendocrinology, pediatric endocrinology, nutrition, infectious diseases, immunology, and advanced non-invasive radiographic imaging.
+The Metabolism Unit, with 9 faculty members, fellowship trainees and a staff of over 20, is located in 2800 square feet of newly renovated office space in Charles River Park, adjacent to Massachusetts General Hospital.
+Faculty members and collaborators have a broad array of expertise ranging from neuroendocrinology, pediatric endocrinology, nutrition, infectious diseases, immunology and advanced non-invasive radiographic imaging.
 This team utilizes state-of-the-art techniques including insulin clamp, positron emission tomography (PET), magnetic resonance spectroscopy and novel imaging techniques to determine metabolic function and substrate flux.

-Dr. Steven Grinspoon, Unit Chief, is a Professor of Medicine at Harvard Medical School, Director of the Nutrition Obesity Research Center at Harvard (https://www.norch.org/) and the Massachusetts General Hospital Endowed Chair in Neuroendocrinology and Metabolism.
+Dr. Steven Grinspoon, unit chief, is a professor of medicine at Harvard Medical School, director of the Nutrition Obesity Research Center at Harvard and the Massachusetts General Hospital endowed chair in neuroendocrinology and metabolism.
 He is a member of the American Society of Clinical Investigation and the Association of American Physicians.
-He received the 2014 Edward H. Ahrens Jr. Award for Patient Oriented Research from the Association for Clinical and Translational Science (ACTS) and was recently named to receive the 2016 Gerald Aurbach Laureate Award from the Endocrine Society for Translational Research.
+He received the 2014 Edward H. Ahrens Jr. Award for Patient Oriented Research from the Association for Clinical and Translational Science and was recently named to receive the 2016 Gerald Aurbach Laureate Award from the Endocrine Society for Translational Research.

 In addition, Dr. Grinspoon has chaired the AHA State of the Science Conference on Cardiovascular Disease in HIV.
-In this regard, he directs a large multicenter NIH funded trial, REPRIEVE to investigate strategies to prevent cardiovascular disease in HIV, stemming in part from his work demonstrating a unique atherosclerotic phenotype related to immune activation in HIV.
-REPRIEVE includes a large sub-study investigating the inflammatory mechanisms of CVD in HIV using CT angiography and flow cytometric analyses (see www.REPRIEVEtrial.org).
+In this regard, he directs a large multicenter NIH-funded trial, REPRIEVE, to investigate strategies to prevent cardiovascular disease in HIV, stemming in part from his work demonstrating a unique atherosclerotic phenotype related to immune activation in HIV.
+REPRIEVE includes a large sub-study investigating the inflammatory mechanisms of cardiovascular disease in HIV using CT angiography and flow cytometric analyses.
 He is also investigating the effects of mineralocorticoid receptor blockade to improve insulin resistance and inflammation in HIV-infected patients.

 Metabolism Unit Faculty